trptcolin/reply/README.md

 ### Leiningen

-The easiest way to use REPLy is simply to run `lein repl` (for 2.x).
+The easiest way to use REPLy is simply to run `lein repl`.
 That's it!

 If you want to check out the latest stuff on REPLy master, you can run `lein trampoline run` in this project.

-If you're confined to Leiningen 1.x, you can use the example bin scripts that are set up to work with Leiningen 1.x.

 ### Boot